FAIR2-for-research-software/Documentation/episodes/readmes.md

 ::: callout

+## Writing style

-The writing style should be concise, jargon-free, clear, and pitched at the appropriate level to the intended target audience.
+The writing style should be concise, jargon-free, consistent, and pitched at the appropriate level to the intended target audience.
 All technical terms and acronyms should be explained.
 However, don’t reinvent the wheel by defining all the terms used, instead link to a reliable external source or journal article.

+For more information about good writing style, please refer to these [style guides](https://www.writethedocs.org/guide/writing/style-guides/#traditional-writing-style-guide-resources).

 :::

 Diagrams can be particularly useful to explain complex concepts and workflows.
 Screenshots may also provide a visual demonstration of how the software will work.

-::::::::::::::::::::::::::::::::: challenge
+::::::::::::::::::::::::::::::::: discussion

 Discuss with the group: